slowernews/wisdom-tldr/README.md

 > *'As much as possible, try to apply your knowledge in some form of experiment or practice.
 If not is educational porn.'*

 > *'«Pathological learners» who are voracious consumers of knowledge.
 They live in a 400 square foot apartment, are overweight, and in a relationship that looks like something out of a bad soap opera.
 Yet they know all this information!
 The problem is that they do not apply it.
-You have to realize that knowledge without action is useless.'*
+Knowledge without action is useless.'*

 <!--
 career day an year -> journaling self analysis.